daniloster/pilot-mvc5-angular-lazy-load/README.md

 Pilot C# MVC5 (EF6, AngularJS, RequireJS)
 ============================
-Pilot project integrating MVC5 and Entity Framework 6, front-end based on requirejs and angularjs with lazy load.
+Pilot project integrating MVC5, Entity Framework 6 and front-end based on requirejs and angularjs with lazy load.
 I'll talk about each part but I'll keep focusing on AngularJS + RequireJS.
 It is important to understand javascript and closure before going on.

 ## Roadmap
 1. Purpose
 2. Basic aproaching of modules
   1. DI (*Dependency injection*)
-  2. ~~ASP MVC5~~
+  2. ASP MVC5
+    * What is it?
+    * What does it do?
+    *
   3. ~~Javascript~~
   4. ~~Javascript (AngularJS + RequireJS)~~
   5. ~~WCF~~